-If bark has peeled (when it is not a normal characteristic, like that of birch trees), split, or cracked, then it may be a sign of cold injury.
+If bark has peeled (when it is not a normal characteristic for that species, like it is for birch trees), split, or cracked, then it may be a sign of cold injury.
 For trees, such injury is referred to as frost cracking; for shrubs, it is referred to as bark split.
 This is likely to occur when temperatures are much lower than normal in early fall, winter, or late spring.
 Sudden drops to below freezing temperatures before plants have time to harden in fall, extremes between day and nighttime temperatures in winter, and rapid thawing in early spring can damage plant tissues.
 If water within a tree branch or trunk freezes, just like a water pipe, it can split or burst.
 Some cracks may close as the weather warms, even as damaged wood fibers remain broken.
 As a result, some injured branches or plants may die in early spring; others may take years to die.

 Sunscald or southwest injury occurs in winter with extreme changes in temperature.
 During the day, the sun warms the south or southwest sides of trunk tissues so that they become less cold-hardy.
 When the sun sets and temperatures suddenly drop, the bark tissues cannot reacclimate in time to resist freezing.
 Deciduous trees are the most vulnerable, especially if they are young, newly planted, or thin-barked.
 Among the most vulnerable species are maples and fruit trees.
 Birches, which also have thin barks, use the compound betulin, which gives the tree its white color, to reflect sun rays and reduce winter sunscald.